tditmars/power-outage-analysis/README.md

 Lastly, the above histogram shows the binned distribution of outages by their durations (in minutes).
 The median outage duration was 691 minutes (just over 11.5 hours), and the 75th percentile was 2880 minutes (2 days).

 Each of these visualizations helped us to contextualize the data we were provided by gaining an understanding of the distribution of outage severities.
+In most cases, the distributions of values for these features were skewed towards the lower end of their respective scales.

 ### Bivariate Analysis